 |

-If you are living in University accommodation you will be liable for rent until you return your keys and complete the withdrawl process.
+If you are living in university accommodation, you will be liable for rent until you return your keys and officially leave the university.

 For more advice see our housing advice pages.